drshahizan/Generative-AI-Playground/materials/signin.md

 - If you don't have an account, click on "Create one" to set up a free ChatGPT account.
 - Once logged in, you can engage in conversations, automate tasks, and explore AI-powered text generation.

-### 2. BingAI
+### 2. Copilot
-- To use Bing Chat in **Microsoft Edge**, sign in to your Microsoft account.
+- To use Copilot in **Microsoft Edge**, sign in to your Microsoft account.
-- Click the **Bing chat icon** in the browser toolbar to access Bing Chat in the sidebar.
+- Click the **Copilot icon** in the browser toolbar to access Copilot in the sidebar.
-- You can ask questions, perform searches, and even compare products using Bing Chat.
+- You can ask questions, perform searches, and even compare products using Copilot.
-- For BingAI, visit the [official site](https://www.bing.com) and log in with your Microsoft account credentials.
+- For Copilot, visit the [official site](https://www.bing.com) and log in with your Microsoft account credentials.

 ### 3. Gemini
 - Access the [Gemini web app](https://gemini.google.com/app).